Software-Improvement-Group/sigridci/docs/capabilities/faq-architecture.md

 ### When should I use the history_enabled option?

 The scope configuration file has an option called `history_enabled`.
-You normally don't need to use this option, the analys will automatically detect whether the upload contains the project's change history.
+You normally don't need to use this option, the analysis will automatically detect whether the upload contains the project's change history.
 However, if the  upload *does* contain the change history, but you do *not* want to use the change history in the analysis, you can add the configuration option `history_enabled: false`.